3 min read

 While laws differ from county to county and city to city, there are some basic steps you take to ensure your cat is safe outside.
 If you're letting your cat outside, ensure they have a microchip.
 This way, if they lose or manage to slip off their collar and ID tag, you can still identify them with a microchip scanner.
 You won't be able to track them via GPS, but it'll come in handy if your fur-baby gets taken to a pound by mistake.

 You can also encourage your cat not to stray too far from the house.
 Keeping a strict feeding route will help bring your cat in at certain times, as hunger will drive them to return home.
-You can also set outside boundaries with scent by rubbing some fur or bedding around your garden to attract them.
+You can also set outside boundaries with scent by rubbing some fur or bedding around your yard to attract them.

 If you're too worried about letting your cat roam freely, but you'd like to let your cat experience the great outdoors, you can try leash training your cat.
 While you may think it's odd to walk your cat like a dog, it's becoming increasingly common and is an excellent way for your cat to go outside under your supervision.